mjturt/dotfiles/README.md

 # mjturt's dotfiles

 This repository is attempt to bring my dotfiles under version controlling.
-Mainly for my Gentoo Linux main machine but contains some host-specific configurations for my Gentoo laptop and Debian server in their own directories.
+Mainly for my Gentoo Linux main machine but contains some host-specific configurations for my Gentoo laptop and FreeBSD server in their own directories.

 ### Software